When Is the Best Time

 At this moment we’d known it was the right decision to come here.
 Another opportunity spend your vacation in Lisbon, Sintra and the surroundings and monitor the forecast.
 Follow the link to figure out the estimated wave height and day time: Big Waves Surf Forecast It’s just 1.5 hours drive north of Lisbon.
-Even if all accommodations are fully booked, it doesn’t take too long to come to Nazare from the Lisbon surroundings.
+Even if all accommodations are fully booked, it doesn’t take so long to come to Nazare from the Lisbon surroundings.

 What Causes and Indicates These Huge Waves

 The north, deep water canyon of Nazare reaches a depth of 5000 m and is 230 km long.
 This canyon generates and amplifies such waves up to 100 feet / 30 meters height.
 There are 4 key factors in particular which indicate these enormous waves: